-Does Issa's Retirement Indicate 'Trump And The GOP Are Scared'?
+Retiring Rep. Darrell Issa Was Once A Powerful Anti-Obama Voice

 As NPR's Jessica Taylor reported, there are now 31 Republicans not seeking re-election in 2018.
 That number will likely grow, as Republicans in competitive districts have to make decisions about whether to run in an election year where their president has a historically low approval rating.

-Democratic activist billionaire Tom Steyer this week pledged to put up $30 million dollars to help defeat Republicans in the midterms.
+Democratic activist billionaire Tom Steyer this week pledged to put up $30 million to help defeat Republicans in the midterms.
 Later Wednesday, Steyer's organization NextGen America tweeted out a statement praising Issa's decision:

 "This week, we got our first wins with Darrell Issa and Ed Royce stepping down rather than face crushing defeat in November.
 Progressives are energized like never before — and today makes it more than obvious: Trump and the GOP are scared."